 Luigi “Louie” Cassano

-To send flowers in memory of Luigi "Louis" Cassano, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Luigi "Louis" Cassano, please visit our Heartfelt Sympathies Store.

 Born 11/06/1934 In Flushing, Queens, NY